NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-4.md

 #### Challenge
 Following the example above, try to create your own filters with different colors.
 {{% notice warning %}}
-**Be careful:** In order to see your image, please click on top left cornor (which says 'Files'), and then click on the image file to see the result.
+**Be careful:** In order to see your image, please click on top left corner (which says 'Files'), and then click on the image file to see the result.
 {{% /notice %}}
 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/Python-Pixel-Activity4?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 Finally, please think about and try to create a grey filter.
 We will talk about how to create a grey filter in the next section.